Recursive Rules with Aggregation: A Simple Unified Semantics

-If \m{h = 0}, there is no \m{P_i} or \m{X_{ij}}, and each \m{X_k} must be a constant, in which case \m{Q(X_1,...,X_a)} is called a {\em fact}.
-For the rest of the paper, ``rule'' refers only to the case where \m{h \geq 1}, in which case the left side of the backward implication is called the {\em conclusion}, the right side is called the {\em body}, and each conjunct in the body is called a {\em hypothesis}.
+If \m{h = 0}, then there are no \m{P_i}'s or \m{X_{ij}}'s, and \lfcsonly{each \m{X_k} must be a constant, in which case} \m{Q(X_1,...,X_a)} is called a {\em fact}. \fullonly{Facts are first transformed so that each \m{X_k} that is a variable is instantiated with all constants in the domain of the program.
+So facts have only constants as arguments for the rest of the paper.} Also, for the rest of the paper, ``rule'' refers only to the case where \m{h \geq 1}, in which case the left side of \fullonly{the backward implication}\lfcsonly{\IF} is called the {\em conclusion}, the right side is called the {\em body}, and each conjunct in the body is called a {\em hypothesis}.
+We do not require variables in the conclusion to be in the hypotheses; it is not needed because rules are used with variables replaced by constants, and the domain of variables is finite.

-\mypar{Disjunction} In a rule body, hypotheses may be combined using disjunction as well as conjunction.
+\mypar{Disjunction} In a rule body, hypotheses may be combined using disjunction (\m{\lor}) as well as conjunction.
 Conjunction and disjunction may be nested arbitrarily.